First-Year Student Checklist

-Next Steps for Admitted Students
+Next Steps for Admitted First-Year Students

-Submit your non-refundable $250 deposit.
+Submit your $250 deposit.

 Or send a check or money order (made payable to Guilford College) to:

 Office of Admission